 Features of MSA Sordin Pro X

-- Provides optimum protection with high amplification, AUX input, and watertight battery compartment.
+- It provides optimum protection with high amplification, AUX input, and watertight battery compartment.

 - Both earmuffs are shaped to suit both right-handed and left-handed shooters (for comfortable rifle mounting).